-- 23.8.1 Following receipt of the report from the Chair, the HR Director or nominee will write to the staff selected for redundancy.
-Such notification will include: - a summary of the action taken to avoid compulsory redundancies including steps taken to consider alternative employment;

-- b. confirmation that the member of staff has been selected for and is to be dismissed by reason of redundancy and the reasons why they have been selected: - c. the date when the dismissal is to take effect; - d. confirmation that the University will continue to seek to identify alternative employment options for the member of staff prior to the date of dismissal; - e. details of any redundancy payments that will be paid; - f. confirmation of arrangements for reasonable time off work with pay to seek alternative work or arrange for training for future employment and any related support; and - g. notification of the right to appeal against the decision and the arrangements for doing so. - Following receipt of the report from the Chair, the HR Director will make arrangements to notify any members of staff who were at risk of redundancy but who have not been selected for redundancy that they are no longer at risk, subject to the outcome of any appeals against dismissal. - 23.8.3 Where appropriate, the HR Director or nominee will notify the Independent member of Council of the outcome of the redundancy process.
+- 23.8.1 Following receipt of the report from the Chair, the Director of People and Culture or nominee will write to the staff selected for redundancy.
+Such notification will include: - a. a summary of the action taken to avoid compulsory redundancies including steps taken to consider alternative employment; - b. confirmation that the member of staff has been selected for and is to be dismissed by reason of redundancy and the reasons why they have been selected; - c. the date when the dismissal is to take effect; - d. confirmation that the University will continue to seek to identify alternative employment options for the member of staff prior to the date of dismissal; - e. details of any redundancy payments that will be paid; - f. confirmation of arrangements for reasonable time off work with pay to seek alternative work or arrange for training for future employment and any related support; and - g. notification of the right to appeal against the decision and the arrangement for doing so. - 23.8.2 Following receipt of the report from the Chair, the Director of People and Culture will make arrangements to notify any members of staff who were at risk of redundancy but who have not been selected for redundancy that they are no longer at risk, subject to the outcome of any appeals against dismissal. - 23.8.3 Where appropriate, the Director of People and Culture or nominee will notify the Independent member of Council of the outcome of any redundancy process.